yvesaur/tic_tac_toe_game/README.md

 - Build an AI player for the Tic-tac-toe ✅
   - Delay 1 sec for decision (UX reasons)
   - Bot should not make a move that already happened ✅
-- Create an object that will handle the display/DOM logic of the game
+- Create an object that will handle the display/DOM logic of the game ✅
-  - Board UI
+  - Board UI ✅
-  - User/s interactivity with the board to put X and O on the cells
+  - User/s interactivity with the board to put X and O on the cells ✅
-  - Allow users to put names
+  - Allow users to put names ✅
-  - Start/restart game button
+  - Start/restart game button ✅
-  - Display results
+  - Display results ✅
 - Create UI pages

   - Start Game Page (Home page) ✅
   - Game page ✅
-  - Dialog Modal to display results
+  - Dialog Modal to display results ✅

+- Responsiveness
+  - Mobile ✅
+  - Tablet
+  - Desktop

+## BUG

+- When the game resets, and the user hits a cell the warning for "Cell already has a value" shows even when it is empty.